Imprint of Early Dark Energy in Stochastic Gravitational Wave Background: Introduction

 V.~Poulin \textit{et al.}~\cite{Poulin:2018cxd,Poulin:2018dzj,Smith:2019ihp} showed that early dark energy (EDE) behaves as a cosmological constant when comoving scaling factor $a(t)$ is smaller than critical $a_c \sim 10^{-4}$, and is then diluted faster or equal to radiation-like component to relieve the Hubble tension.
 EDE contributes up to $20\%$ energy density of the universe (model-dependent) at $a_c$, consequently accelerating the universe expansion and hence slightly delaying the universe entering the matter-domination era.
-This framework brings $H_0$ in estimated CMB to be consistent with local measurements and also with measured high and low redshifts \cite{Agrawal:2019lmo,Smith:2020rxx,Murgia:2020ryi,Lin:2020jcb}.
+This framework brings $H_0$ in estimated CMB to be consistent with local measurements and also with measured high and low redshifts \cite{Agrawal:2019lmo,Smith:2020rxx,Murgia:2020ryi,Lin:2020jcb,Vagnozzi:2021gjh,Ye:2020btb,Ye:2021iwa,Seto:2021xua,DiValentino:2021izs}.

 We adopted the simplest EDE model, i.e., slow-rolling potential $V(\phi) \propto \phi^{2n}$ with scalar field $\phi$ \cite{Copeland:2006wr,Linder:2007wa,Chang:2019tvx}.
 Effective mass for $\phi$ is lighter than the Hubble rate on the early universe, and hence Hubble friction overdamps scalar field motion and freezes it.
 Consequently, the scalar field behaves as a subdominant cosmological constant until the Hubble rate decreases to approximately scalar effective mass, namely, the driving force overcomes the Hubble friction.
 Subsequently, the field starts oscillating as a fluid with equation of state $w_\phi = (n-1)/(n+1)$.
+As we will see that such an exotic cosmic component influences GW background that sourced by cosmic string, and leaves its fingerprint.